-Trigger points (TrPs), or muscle knots, are a common cause of stubborn and strange aches and pains, and yet they are under-diagnosed.
-The 13 Perfect Spots (jump to list below) are trigger points that are common and yet fairly easy to massage yourself — the most satisfying and useful places to apply pressure to muscle.
-For tough cases, see the advanced trigger points treatment guide.
+Trigger points (TrPs), or muscle “knots,” are a common cause of stubborn & strange aches & pains, and yet they are under-diagnosed.
+The 14 Perfect Spots (jump to list below) are trigger points that are common & yet fairly easy to self-treat with massage — the most satisfying & useful places to apply pressure to muscle.
+For tough cases, see the advanced trigger point therapy guide.

 Under the back of the skull must be the single most pleasing and popular target for massage in the human body.
 No other patch of muscle gets such rave reviews.
 It has everything: deeply relaxing and satisfying sensations, and a dramatic therapeutic relevance to one of the most common of all human pains, the common tension headache.
 And no wonder: without these muscles, your head would fall off.
 They feel just as important as they are.

 Along with lots of other neck muscles, the suboccipital group — usually just called “the suboccipitals” — work overtime to keep your head balanced on top of your spine.
 In particular, they initiate and control fine movements.
 This is no small task: if you’re a big person, your head may weigh as much as a 10-pin bowling ball, and it is resting on a foundation only about one third as wide.
-These muscles have to be workaholics.Your head may weigh as much as a 10-pin bowling ball.
+These muscles have to be workaholics.

 If I could have only one group of muscles to get massaged regularly, this is the one I’d choose.
 For example …